Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 Utils: Functions responsible for querying and querying any type of nodes

-With the upcoming groovy-macro module in Groovy 2.5.0 most
+| With the upcoming groovy-macromodule in Groovy 2.5.0 most

-of the code in Asteroid, used for creating expressions and
+of the code in Asteroid, used for creatingexpressionsandstatementsmay be gone for good in favor of themacromethod. |

 3.2.1.
 The A class